When and how you have chemotherapy for chronic lymphocytic leukaemia and the different types of drugs used.

 Initial therapy is often a combination of drugs called FCR.
 It is made up of:

-- a monoclonal antibody cancer drug called rituximab (Mabthera)
+- a targeted cancer drug called rituximab (Mabthera)

 You have this combination of drugs as tablets and through a drip.

 FCR works well for people who are reasonably fit so it will most likely be suggested if you are younger.
 This combination may not suit people who also have other health issues.

 Whether this combination is suitable will also depend on other factors such as the stage of the disease and whether or not you have any CLL gene mutations.